Job Code: 26915-72931

 - Work with facility leaders and managers to ensure thorough, credible and timely event management.

-- TeamSTEPPS Master Trainer (If not already a Master Trainer, must obtain with 12 months of hire.)
+- TeamSTEPPS Master Trainer required; If not already a Master Trainer, must obtain certification within first year of hire.

 - Clinical background required.

-- Healthcare experience should be recent and within a clinical setting such as Hospital, Ambulatory Surgery Center, etc.
+- Three years healthcare experience in patient safety, risk, and/or quality required.
+Healthcare experience should be recent and within a clinical setting such as Hospital, Ambulatory Surgery Center, etc.

 - Demonstrates good organizational skills; tendency to be organized, planful and structured